apache/submarine-site/contribution/contributions.md

 ## Becoming a Committer

-The PMC adds new committers from the active contributors, based on their contribution to Zeppelin.
+The PMC adds new committers from the active contributors, based on their contribution to Submarine.

 The qualifications for new committers include:

-1. Sustained contributions: Committers should have a history of constant contributions to Zeppelin.
+1. Sustained contributions: Committers should have a history of constant contributions to Submarine.
 2. Quality of contributions: Committers more than any other community member should submit simple, well-tested, and well-designed patches.
 3. Community involvement: Committers should have a constructive and friendly attitude in all community interactions.
 They should also be active on the dev, user list and reviewing patches.
 Also help new contributors and users.

 ## Setting up
-Here are some things you will need to build and test Zeppelin.
+Here are some things you will need to build and test Submarine.

 ### Software Configuration Management (SCM)

-Zeppelin uses Git for its SCM system. so you'll need git client installed in your development machine.
+submarine uses Git for its SCM system. so you'll need git client installed in your development machine.

 ### Integrated Development Environment (IDE)

 You are free to use whatever IDE you prefer, or your favorite command line editor.

-### Project Structure

-Zeppelin project is based on Maven.
-Maven works by convention & defines [directory structure] (https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) for a project.
-The top-level pom.xml describes the basic project structure.
-Currently Zeppelin has the following modules.

-    <module>zeppelin-interpreter</module>
-    <module>zeppelin-zengine</module>
-    <module>spark</module>
-    <module>markdown</module>
-    <module>angular</module>
-    <module>shell</module>
-    <module>flink</module>
-    <module>ignite</module>
-    <module>lens</module>
-    <module>cassandra</module>
-    <module>zeppelin-web</module>
-    <module>zeppelin-server</module>
-    <module>zeppelin-distribution</module>

 ### Code convention
 We are following Google Code style: